Laboratory 8

 4. Create the Shape, Sphere, World, Vec2d, HitRecord types;

-5. Implement the demo command, in the way you prefer (you can look for a library to interpret the command line);
+5. Implement the demo command using your preferred method (you can look for a library to interpret the command line);

 6. Open a PR and update the CHANGELOG.md file.